Evansville Police investigating two overnight shootings

 EVANSVILLE, Ind.
 (WEHT) — The Evansville Police Department is investigating two early Tuesday morning shootings within minutes of each other.

-They say the person who was shot tried to break a glass window next to the door, and a person inside started shooting.
+Witnesses say the person who was shot tried to break a window next to the door, and somebody inside started shooting.

-Evansville Police have both the shooter and the victim in custody, but neither has been officially arrested.
+The alleged shooter, Jesse Tanner Bryant, 28, told police he shot in self defense.
+Bryant claims an intruder threatened him, and he fired the gun out of fear.
+Nobody has been arrested.

-Around the same, investigators were looking for several people who had left the scene of a stolen vehicle when they found a gunshot victim in the 700 block of Bayard Park Drive.
+Around the same time as the shooting on Longfield Drive, authorities were investigating a stolen vehicle when they found a gunshot victim in Bayard Park Drive between Morton and South Evans.

-Officers say one of the people in the car, a man, was bleeding from two gun shot wounds, one in the arm and the other in the leg.

 EPD says the victim is not cooperating at this point.